 If you are interested in participating in the Wilmington College Connections program, please complete our short questionnaire.

-The first semester is by far the most crucial semester in an incoming freshman’s college career.
-We have found that many first-year students become overwhelmed with the adjustment from high school life to college life.
-To help with that, we at Wilmington College are proud to offer students an opportunity to participate in the Wilmington College Connections Peer Support Program.
+As you may very well know, the first semester is by far the most critical semester in an incoming student’s college career.
+We have found that many first year students become overwhelmed with the adjustment from high school life to college life.
+To help with that, Wilmington College is proud to offer your student an opportunity to participate in the Wilmington College Connections Peer Support Program (WCC).

-Here’s how our program works.
-We match an entering student with a current Wilmington College student who is a part of our peer support team who’ll serve as a resource for your first year student.
-Our peer support team is comprised of current WC students who have demonstrated the skills and leadership qualities that we feel are necessary for being role models for our incoming students.
-They have been selected according to criteria such as grade point average, faculty and staff referrals, previous mentoring experience as well as significant involvement in campus and community activities.
+Here’s how our program works: we match an entering student with a current WC student who is a part of our peer support team and will serve as a resource and mentor for your first year student.
+Our peer mentors are current WC students who have demonstrated the skills and leadership qualities necessary for being role models for our incoming students.
+Peer mentors will help assist the new students with many of the concerns that may face entering freshmen.

-The program is not mandatory, however, the benefits are far too numerous to ignore and we strongly encourage students to consider taking part.
-If you are interested, please complete the Connections Program Questionnaire.
+No. The program is primarily voluntary; however, the benefits of mentoring are far too numerous to ignore, and we strongly encourage you to consider taking part.

-Peer support mentors are expected to meet in person and on a weekly basis with their assigned mentees to discuss and address their progress and concerns and to serve as a resource person.
+Peer support mentors are expected to meet in person and on a weekly basis with their assigned mentees and serve as a resource person.
 They will also refer them to the appropriate college offices and student organizations for any needed assistance.
 They are also expected to plan and implement at least one monthly social event with their mentees.
 Lastly peer support mentors are asked to submit a written progress/activity report for each mentee.
-These reports are collected by the mentor’s supervisor and reviewed by the entire steering committee.
+These reports are collected by the program supervisor and reviewed by the steering committee.

 We try our best to create matches that benefit both parties.
-Matches are determined by various factors, with gender being the first and foremost (we match like genders).
-Other variables taken into consideration are hometowns and high schools, athletic involvement, general interests, academic majors and prior acquaintances.
+Matches are determined by various factors, that include gender, hometown, athletic involvement, general interests, academic majors and prior acquaintances.